-- 85. (1) This section applies to a person apparently under the age of 17 years who- - (a) is apprehended, with or without warrant; and - (b) cannot be brought forthwith before the Magistrates' Court. - (2) The appropriate officer shall inquire into the case of a person to whom this section applies, and may release him on a recognizance being entered into by him or his parent or guardian (with or without sureties), for such an amount as will, in the opinion of the officer, secure his attendance upon the hearing of the charge. - (3) The appropriate officer shall so release such a person unless- - (a) the charge is one of murder or other grave crime; or - (b) it is necessary in his interest to remove him from association with any reputed criminal; or - (c) the officer has reason to believe that his release would defeat the ends of justice. - (4) Where a person to whom this section applies is released under this section on his parent or guardian entering into a recognizance to secure his attendance upon the hearing of a charge, the recognizance may be conditioned for the attendance at the hearing of the parent or guardian as well as the person charged. - (5) Where a person to whom this section applies is not so released as mentioned in subsection (2), the appropriate officer shall cause him to be detained until he can be brought before the Magistrates' Court. - (6) In this section- - "the appropriate officer" means a police officer of or above the rank of Inspector; - "guardian", in relation to a child or young person, includes any individual who appears to have for the time being the actual care of him.
+- 85. (1) This section applies to a person apparently under the age of 17 years who- - (a) is arrested, with or without warrant; and - (b) cannot be brought forthwith before the Magistrates' Court. - (2) The appropriate officer must inquire into the case of a person to whom this section applies, and may release the person on a recognisance being entered into by the person or his or her parent or guardian (with or without sureties), for such an amount as will, in the opinion of the officer, secure the person's attendance upon the hearing of the charge. - (3) The appropriate officer must so release such a person unless- - (a) the charge is one of murder or other grave crime; - (b) it is necessary in the person's interest to remove him or her from association with any reputed criminal; or - (c) the officer has reason to believe that the person's release would defeat the ends of justice. - (4) If a person to whom this section applies is released under this section on his or her parent or guardian entering into a recognisance to secure his or her attendance upon the hearing of a charge, the recognisance may be conditioned for the attendance at the hearing of the parent or guardian as well as the person charged. - (5) If a person to whom this section applies is not released as mentioned in subsection (2), the appropriate officer must cause him or the person to be detained until he or she can be brought before the Magistrates' Court. - (6) In this section- - "the appropriate officer" means a police officer of or above the rank of Inspector; - "guardian", in relation to a child or young person, includes any individual who appears to have for the time being the actual care of him or her.